 This information has been provided by healthpoint.co.nz, helping people better understand and use New Zealand health services.

-Tertiary dermatology clinics are operated for children with complex problems who have been referred by their local service.
+Tertiary dermatology clinics are operated for children with complex problems who have been referred by their DHB of residence.